Slide

 • Asian American Health Initiative: Working to improve the health and wellness of Asian American communities. https://aahiinfo.org/aahi-resources/

-• Asian Mental Health Collective: Raising awareness about the importance promoting emotional well-being and challenging the stigma concerning mental health amongst the AAPI community. https://www.asianmhc.org/
+• Asian Mental Health Collective: Raising awareness about the importance of promoting emotional well-being and challenging the stigma concerning mental health amongst the AAPI community. https://www.asianmhc.org/

 • AAKOMA Project: Helping diverse families achieve optimal mental health. https://aakomaproject.org/